denizoglu/bdd/01_Preliminaries.markdown

 ## 5.3 Disable Password Authentication

-Since now you can access the server with your newly created non-root account, it is time to disable old-school simple password authentication and allow logins only  through SSH.
+Since now you can access the server with your newly created non-root account, it is time to disable the old-school simple password authentication and allow logins only  through SSH.

 To do this, edit SSH daemon's configuration file: